4front/website/docs/install/local-install.md

 ~~~

 ### Virtual App Host
 Choose a top level hostname that will serve as the URL of your platform.
-For example: `mywebapps.dev`.
-Virtual apps deployed to the platform are accessed via a URL in the form: `appname.mywebapps.dev`.
+The default value is `4front.dev`.
+Virtual apps deployed to the platform are accessed via a URL in the form: `appname.4front.dev`.

 <div class="doc-box doc-info" markdown="1">
-Henceforth, you should replace `mywebapps.dev` with your chosen virtual host name, which should have a `.dev` extension.
+If you use a different host name, replace `4front.dev` in subsequent steps with your value (which should still have a `.dev` extension).
 </div>

 ### Configure Reverse Proxy